avast/marathon-vault-plugin/README.md

 If the provided Vault path or field is not found, the environment variable will not be set.
 The same applies when it cannot be read because of permissions or other types of errors.
 Either way, it will be logged as an error in Marathon logs.

-The path in the secret source can be "shared" or "private" and it depends on format of the secret source.
+The path in the secret source can be "shared" or "app-private" and it depends on the secret source format.
 The path is shared if the secret source starts with `/`, otherwise it is a private path.
 Both paths have a root defined in configuration (`sharedPathRoot` for shared path and `privatePathRoot` for private path).

 ### Shared path to a secret